bics/BestBarber/README.md

 * During validation there were no errors present

 A couple warning were given for "-webkit-animation-name" and "-webkit-animation-duration".
 As this is a code not written by me, I choose to ignore these warnings.

+### JS validation

+Contact (contact-us.js) testing:
+* During validation the following warnings were present:
+    * Line 6, Column 73: Missing semicolon.
+    * Line 8, Column 70: Missing semicolon.
+    * Line 14, Column 71: Missing semicolon.
+    * Line 17, Column 72: Missing semicolon.
+    * Line 30, Column 5: 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+    * Line 49, Column 5: 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+    * Line 50, Column 5: 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+    * Line 83, Column 9: Confusing use of '!'.

+Steps taken:
+1. Semicolons added to line ends.
+2. Decided to ignore the "'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)" warnings as the scripts working as intended on all tested browsers including Mozilla.
+3. Removed negative if statement, should have been consistent as the other validation methods return true by default.

 # Deployment